 - Spread onto cooled cake.
 Sprinkle leftover toffee bits onto cake.

 Set it out about 20 minutes before serving, so it can come closer to room temperature.
 Nutritional values are an estimate.
-Make sure to check out the TIPS & FAQs for this recipe in the blog post.
-This recipe was developed and tested using volume measurements (cups etc.).
-That’s because this is how most people are used to measuring and many find it easier than weighing out ingredients.
+Make sure to check out the TIPS & FAQs for this recipe in the blog post. *This recipe card may contain affiliate links.
+As an Amazon Associate, I earn from qualifying purchases.

 OTHER POSTS YOU MIGHT LIKE: